ITFGatwick/GuildedRoseChallenge/README.md

 Implemented Features:
 - Once the sell by date has passed, Quality degrades twice as fast
 - The Quality of an item is never negative
-- "Aged Brie" actually increases in Quality the older it gets
+- "Single Malt Whisky" actually increases in Quality the older it gets
 - The Quality of an item is never more than 50
-- "Sulfuras", being a legendary item, never has to be sold or decreases in Quality
+- "Gold", being a legendary item, never has to be sold or decreases in Quality
-- "Backstage passes", like aged brie, increases in Quality as it's SellIn value approaches;
+- "VIP tickets to Glastonbury", like Single Malt Whisky, increases in Quality as it's SellIn value approaches;
 	- Quality increases by 2 when there are 10 days or less
 	- Quality increases by 3 when there are 5 days or less
 	- Quality drops to 0 after the concert